Cumulene: Structure

-The rigidity of cumulenes arises from the fact that the internal carbon atoms carry two double bonds.
+The rigidity of cumulenes arises from the fact that the internal carbon atoms carry double bonds.
 Their sp hybridisation results in two π bonds, one to each neighbor, which are perpendicular to each other.
 This bonding reinforces a linear geometry of the carbon chain.

 Cumulenes with non-equivalent substituents on each end exhibit isomerism.
 If the number of consecutive double bonds is odd, there is cis–trans isomerism as for alkenes.
 If the number of consecutive double bonds is even, there is axial chirality as for allenes.